blog

 Thicker automotive films are tougher but generally offer less surface followability.
 Polyethylene foam bases can be an exception, as they have the flexibility to conform to unique surfaces.

 For exterior uses, you’ll often want to rely on thin-gauge films such as polyurethane-based “clear bra” films or highly flexible PVC and fluoropolymer-laminated marking films.
-These see use as invisible (or decorative) sealing and protection over body panels.
-PVC-based paint replacement films can even conform to the awkward and narrow shapes required to black-out door pillars and window sashes.
+These are used as invisible (or decorative) sealing and protection over body panels.
+PVC-based paint replacement films can even conform to the awkward and narrow shapes required to black out door pillars and window sashes.

 STRUCTURAL BONDING — “Holes for rivets would weaken the substrate and increase vehicle weight.”